 Approximately half of your time will be asynchronous — offline at your own pace.
 During this time, you will complete homework challenges, do self-directed research on interesting topics assigned by your teacher and engage in cultural portfolio projects.

 Depending on goals defined by you and your credit teachers, you may also be asked to create a work of art and show it, learn to sing a song and then perform it or cook a cultural recipe for your family and take a picture of them eating it.
 You will receive a package or two from us containing essential supplies that are not generally readily available to help you complete these tasks.

 Your teachers will be a mix of native speakers and highly proficient second language speakers.
 Credit teachers are experienced in teaching language and culture in the U.S. and/or internationally.
 Those students who have participated in our residential programs may already know these credit teachers from past summers!

 Prior to the beginning of the session, you will be given a language background self-assessment to help teachers evaluate the appropriate placement level for your language experience.
 You will be grouped with other villagers of comparable ability, and teachers will check in with you regularly to ensure that you are feeling comfortable yet challenged to grow.

 If you miss your synchronous sessions, it becomes very difficult to complete the 180 hours needed for the full year credit to be recommended.
 If you miss up to 18 hours of the program (any combination of synchronous and asynchronous) for valid reasons (health issues, etc.), your instructor may allow you to make them up.
-If you miss more than that, or do not complete your offline assignments during the session, you will not be recommended to receive the credit.
+If you miss more than that or do not complete your asynchronous assignments during the session, you will not be recommended to receive the credit.